osisoft/AVEVA-Adapter/shared-content/configuration/client-failover.md

 ### Failover Modes

-The adapter behaves according to failover mode when the failover role is `Secondary`.
+The failover behavior outlined below corresponds to adapter instances with the 'Secondary' failover role.
+Available failover modes may vary based on adapter.
 For more information on failover role, see [Failover Role](#failover-role).
-Available failover modes may vary based on adapter.

 | Mode | Description
 ---------|---------